cmrgvu/cmrgvu.github.io/_pages/home.md

 </p>

 <strong>Upcoming Event</strong>: Upcoming two-day workshop on May 08-09, 2026 on Responsible Regulation: Regulatory Impact Assessments and Public Consultations.
 For more information, click [here](https://cmrgvu.github.io/workshop/). <center><img align="center" src="/assets/img/cmrg_may2026.png" alt="an event flyer for the Centre for Market Regulations and Governance (CMRG) at Vidyashilp University.
 The flyer is for a two-day workshop on Responsible Regulation: Regulatory Impact Assessment and Public Consultations.
 There are pictures of five speakers and lists their names and affiliations.
 Dr. M.S.
 Sahoo, former Chairperson, IBBI; Dr. Sachin Warghade, TISS; Ashwini Chitnis, WRI; Amol Kulkarni, CUTS International; Antaraa Vasudev, CIVIS.
 The bottom left features a QR code." width="25%" height="auto" data-zoomable=""></center>

+<span style="color:red">Upcoming Event</span>: Upcoming two-day workshop on May 08-09, 2026 on Responsible Regulation: Regulatory Impact Assessments and Public Consultations.
+For more information, click here.